The Best Toaster Ovens for Your Money

 Like the Cuisinart Chef's model, the Breville Smart Pro is basically a fully functional miniature oven with a gorgeous look that would fit seamlessly into any upscale kitchen.
 It has a convection heating feature, an LCD screen that's easy to read and program, and 10 different functions, including bake, roast, broil, reheat and (oh yeah!) toast.
 The Breville also has a slow cook function, which is unusual in toaster ovens and allows you to tenderize dishes on low heat for up to 10 hours.

 As for size, the Breville Smart Pro is slightly smaller than the Cuisinart, able to toast six slices of bread or bake a 13" pizza.
 For that matter, Breville makes high-end toaster ovens in several different sizes, ranging from the four-slice Mini to the nine-slice, 13-function Smart Oven Air, which has enough space inside to fit a 14-pound turkey.
-Be aware, though, that several Breville products have periodically been sold out or available only in short supply in 2021, and some sellers have been asking over $400 for the brand's top toaster ovens.

 3. Editor's pick: Panasonic FlashXpress Compact Toaster Oven

 If you're interested in a very good toaster oven but can't quite stomach the idea of paying hundreds of dollars, check out the Panasonic FlashXpress.

 Normally running in the range of $130 to $170, this model is less than half the price of top products in the category.
 At 12" x 13" x 10" and weighing under 8 pounds, the Panasonic is also significantly smaller and lighter than the mammoth "toaster ovens" on the market that run over 30 pounds and nearly two feet wide.